 - 48.5.1 The hulls in the GP class must be hydroplanes; runabout hulls are not acceptable.
-Maximum length is 26 feet including projections.
-Hull minimum weight shall be 2,700 pounds without driver. - 48.5.1.1 Hulls built prior to Dec 31, 2007 have a minimum length of 23 feet excluding projections not integral part of the hull structure.
+Maximum length is Shall be 26 feet including projections.
+Hull minimum weight shall be 2,700 pounds without driver. - 48.5.1.1 Hulls built prior to Dec 31, 2007 shall have a minimum length of 23 feet excluding projections not an integral part of the hull structure.
 Maximum width is 12'9". - 48.5.1.2 Hulls built or rebuilt after Dec 31, 2007 have a minimum length of 24 feet excluding projections not integral part of the hull structure.
-Maximum width is 12'6". - 48.5.1.3 Increase the maximum length for these boats to 26'8"; the existing APBA Grand Prix engine rules will apply.
-Boats qualifying under this length rule must have been completed prior to January 2010. - 48.5.2 All Grand Prix boats must have a reinforced type 4 or F16 style cockpit built to APBA/CBF specifications.

-- 48.5.3 Gear boxes are allowed but multiple speed gear boxes are not permitted. - 48.5.4 Hardware requirements: see rule 3.8. - 48.5.5 Cavitation plates and drive shafts shall not be adjustable while boat is underway; however, wings may be.
+Maximum width is 12°6". - 48.5.1.3 Increase the maximum length for these boats to 26'8"; the existing APBA Grand Prix engine rules will apply.
+Boats qualifying under this length rule must have been completed prior to January 2010.
+Hulls completed prior to January 2010 may have a maximum length of 26'8" excluding projections not an integral part of the hull structure. - 48.5.2 All Grand Prix boats must have a reinforced type 4 or F16 style cockpit built to APBA/CBF specifications. - 48.5.3 Gear boxes are allowed but multiple speed gear boxes are not permitted. - 48.5.4 Hardware requirements: see rule 3.8. - 48.5.5 Cavitation plates and drive shafts shall not be adjustable while boat is underway; however, wings may be.
 Propulsion must be by one underwater propeller.
-Outdrives are not allowed. - 48.5.6 All Grand Prix boats shall be equipped with functional on-board pressurized fire suppression system charged with a minimum of 5 pounds of Dupont FE-36 or equivalent, with distribution nozzles in the engine compartment.
+Outdrives are not allowed. - 48.5.6 All Grand Prix boats shall be equipped with functional on-board pressurized fire suppression system charged with a minimum of 5 pounds (minimum of 10 pounds recommended) of Dupont FE-36 or equivalent, with distribution nozzles in the engine compartment.
 The system shall be inspected as specified by SFI spec.
 17.1. - 48.5.7 Two-way radio communications are mandatory.
 Frequency checks shall be reviewed at the driver's meeting to determine conflicting or overlapping channels. - 48.5.8 A strobe light is mandatory.
 A fine will be imposed if a competing hull does not have one.